 Several ways of pulling fibre ends to the surface of a fabric are used to give it a hairy appearance.
 This cloth is referred to as raised fabric.
 It differs from pile structure, which is woven or knitted with additional strands put on the fabric (such as tufting).
 Napping, Sanding, Gigging, and Tigering are some techniques of raising.

 Cotton Monk has been in this industry for quite a long time, thus, we are someone who can gratify your needs of this industry.
 There are several types of finishes as you’ve seen in this blog and we can make all kinds of special finishes in the fabric with quality at par.
-This makes us a go to company for all industrial wear manufacturing where the special fabric finishes are required the most.
+This makes us a go to company for all Protective Clothing manufacturing where the special fabric finishes are required the most.